ucsb-cs32/s21/_lab/lab02.md

 The first step is deciding what regional level we want to look at our data.
 With over three thousand counties, we want to consider larger regions (by grouping counties).
 There are lots of ways to understand regional data, but for this week, we will look at state level data.
 Thus, one of the first tasks is to start aggregating county data together into states.

-Once we have the data aggregated together, we will use various methods to identify extremes in the data (minimums and maximums) of various demographic fields.
+Once we have the data aggregated together, we will use various methods to identify extremes in the data (minimums and maximums) of various demographic fields.  *Although you have choices about the core tasks, you will need to wrap your solution in a class that we will use for testing.*

-This week's lab is a bit different in that you will have choices about how to solve aspects of the solution and then your code will be reviewed by one of the teaching assistants or instructor.
-In general, C++ has many tools to solve this problem, it is just important that you undrestand the tools you are using in your solution.
+This week's lab is a bit different in that you will have choices about how to solve the primary aspects of the problem and then you will need to implement a very specific class to help with testing.
+Part of your lab grade will depend upon passing tests and another portion of grade depends on your code will being reviewed by one of the teaching assistants or instructor.

+In general, C++ has many tools to solve various aspects of this problem, it is just important that you undrestand the tools you are using in your solution.
 You can implement a solution to each of these tasks with the material that has already been discussed in lecture.
 Make sure you understand your solution as you will/may be asked to discuss your solution.